Seppy-Dev/Simple-Battle-System/data/actions/README.txt

                     (If these properties are not set, action will only fire once) [Default Value: 1]

-"lifeDrainPercent": 50, <- The percentage of damage dealt by the action that will become HP recovery for the user
+"hpDrainPercent": 50, <- The percentage of damage dealt by the action that will become HP recovery for the user
                            [Default Value: 0]

-"manaDrainPercent": 50, <- The percentage of damage dealt by the action that will become MP recovery for the user
+"mpDrainPercent": 50, <- The percentage of damage dealt by the action that will become MP recovery for the user
                            [Default Value: 0]